Legal Advice for Compensation Insurance Claims & TPD Payouts

 What Must I Prove to Win a Personal Injury Case?

-To have a successful outcome in a personal injury case, you must show the claimant or plaintiff suffered a foreseeable injury due to the defendant’s negligence.
+To have a successful outcome in a personal injury case, you must show the claimant or plaintiff suffered a foreseeable injury due to someone else’s negligence.
 There are four elements of a personal injury claim, including:

 1. Duty: the legal obligation owed to the injured party